GelzoneXUnsas/GelzoneXUnsas.github.io/content/_index.md

 ---
 title: "Lucas Li"

-description: "Programmer - Gamer - Creator"
+description: "Game Developer - Entrepreneur - Content Creator"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade: